tesselslate/waywall/README.md

 Run `waywall` to start the compositor.
 Launch your instances with the `waywall-launch` wrapper program to spawn them inside of the compositor.

-If you use the `remain_in_background` configuration option, the waywall window can be reopened by sending SIGUSR1 to the waywall process.